 - Many idols wear them in performances, to keep their pants from showing in dancing numbers.

 - At Scottish cultural festivals, male athletes and dancers are required to wear black shorts under their kilts.

 - The dread gym knickers.
-Old-fashioned (still current into this millenium in some private schools) British school uniforms kept girls in short, pleated skirts for sports.
+Old-fashioned (still current into this millennium in some private schools) British school uniforms kept girls in short, pleated skirts for sports.
 For modesty, there were matching knickers which you wore over your normal cotton pair, in the same heavy fabric as the skirts.
 They were as sweaty and abrasive as they sound, and you still ended up with muscle injuries from bare legs in freezing temperatures.

 - British Newspapers covering Wimbledon and other tennis events used to salivate about skimpy knickers worn underneath short skirts.
 At one point even respectable broadsheet papers were competing to get the most embarrassing upskirt shots of the women players (together with any Nipple and Dimed wardrobe malfunctions).
 Most women tennis players today wear a variation of a theme of Modesty Shorts as well as better-fitting sports bras, which has caused this old newspaper tradition to wither and die.